African-American literature: Harlem Renaissance

 Another notable writer of the renaissance is novelist Zora Neale Hurston, author of the classic novel Their Eyes Were Watching God (1937).
 Although Hurston wrote 14 books that ranged from anthropology to short stories to novel-length fiction, her writings fell into obscurity for decades.
 Her work was rediscovered in the 1970s through Alice Walker's 1975 article "In Search of Zora Neale Hurston", published in Ms. and later retitled "Looking for Zora".
-Walker found in Hurston a role model for all female African-American writers.
+Walker found in Hurston a role model for all female African American writers.

 While Hurston and Hughes are the two most influential writers to come out of the Harlem Renaissance, a number of other writers also became well known during this period.
 They include Jean Toomer, author of Cane, a famous collection of stories, poems, and sketches about rural and urban Black life, and Dorothy West, whose novel The Living is Easy examined the life of an upper-class Black family.
 Another popular renaissance writer is Countee Cullen, who in his poems described everyday black life (such as a trip he made to Baltimore that was ruined by a racial insult).
 Cullen's books include the poetry collections Color (1925), Copper Sun (1927), and The Ballad of the Brown Girl (1927).
 Frank Marshall Davis's poetry collections Black Man's Verse (1935) and I am the American Negro (1937), published by Black Cat Press, earned him critical acclaim.
-Author Wallace Thurman also made an impact with his novel The Blacker theerry: A Novel of Negro Life (1929), which focused on intraracial prejudice between lighter-skinned and darker-skinned African Americans.
+Author Wallace Thurman also made an impact with his novel Thinterracial heerry: A Novel of Negro Life (1929), which focused on interracial prejudice between lighter-skinned and darker-skinned African Americans.

-The Harlem Renaissance marked a turning point for African-American literature.
+The Harlem Renaissance marked a turning point for African American literature.
 Prior to this time, books by African Americans were primarily read by other Black people.
-With the renaissance, though, African-American literature—as well as black fine art and performance art—began to be absorbed into mainstream American culture.
+With the renaissance, though, African American literature—as well as black fine art and performance art—began to be absorbed into mainstream American culture.